-- Leave the oil on your scalp for at least half an hour
+- Leave the oil on your scalp for at least 30 minutes.

 - Rinse it out with water.

-Virgin Coconut Oil or VCO is the best type to use, since it undergoes less processing than other types.
+Virgin coconut oil (VCO) is the best type to use since it undergoes less processing than other types.
 Coconut oil has natural antifungal properties, so tends to inhibit the yeasts that cause dandruff.
 This oil also helps with atopic eczema, so can be useful if the dandruff is due to that condition.